Group-20-Software-Engineering/lasertag/README.md

 - Click Start Game

 # TO QUIT
-- The program should quit automatically, but if it does not ctrl + c the terminal that is running the python code
+- The program should quit automatically, but if it does not `ctrl + c` the terminal that is running the Python code